javieralbadan/tv-shows/README.md

 ## Possible improvements / Next steps:

--   Search component with a debounce before call the API, and load some suggestions
 -   Handle sorter / filter features in the home page
 -   Toggle feature to change layout of cards
 -   Toggle feature to alternate between dark and light mode